 Mix the dry ingredients together first

-Add more or less milk if you need to in order to get the right consistency of the dough
+Add more or less milk if you need to,

-Can I make the dough the same day instead
+If you want to make the dough the same day instead